Dibyendu-21/Count-Faces-in-Image/README.md

 A self learning project hosted by analytics vidhya where a machine learning model was used to detect and count mutiple faces in an image.

 ## Datasets
 2 datasets were provided by Analytics Vidhya.
 1st had the image name and the corresponding head count.
 Another had the image name and the corresponding bboxes.
-The second dataset had mutiple rows of the same sample image becuase each image had mutiple faces and thereby mutiple bboxes.
+The second dataset had multiple rows of the same sample image because each image had mutiple faces and thereby multiple bboxes.

 ## I/O
 It was a multi output problem where not only the headcount but also the bboxes around each face had to be detected therefore keras funcional model was used instead of sequential model.